ietf-wg-masque/draft-ietf-masque-connect-udp/draft-ietf-masque-connect-udp.md

 Context IDs are 62-bit integers (0 to 2<sup>62</sup>-1).
 Context IDs are encoded as variable-length integers, see {{Section 16 of QUIC}}.
-The context ID value of 0 is reserved for UDP payloads, while non-zero values are dynamically allocated: non-zero even-numbered context IDs are client-initiated, and odd-numbered context IDs are server-initiated.
+The context ID value of 0 is reserved for UDP payloads, while non-zero values are dynamically allocated: non-zero even-numbered context IDs are client-allocated, and odd-numbered context IDs are server-allocated.
 Implementations will provide a context ID allocation service.
 That service will allow extensions to request a unique context ID that they can subsequently use for their own purposes.
 This means that an HTTP client implementation of the context ID allocation service MUST only provide even-numbered IDs, while a server implementation MUST only provide odd-numbered IDs.
-The context allocation service MUST NOT return the same context ID twice.
+The context allocation service MUST NOT return the same context ID twice, however it MAY return IDs in any order.
 Once allocated, any context ID can be used by both client and server - only allocation carries separate namespaces to avoid requiring synchronization.
 Additionally, note that the context ID namespace is tied to a given HTTP request: it is possible for a context ID with the same numeric value to be simultaneously assigned different semantics in distinct requests, potentially with different semantics.

 Registration is the action by which an endpoint informs its peer of the semantics and format of a given context ID.